Relating nets and factorization algebras of observables: free field theories: Constructing the pAQFT model for a free field theory

-In the first step we construct the free theory.
-The basic ingredient in this construction is $dS$, a 1-form on $\E$ that gives the equations of motion \be dS(\ph)=0\,. \ee For free fields we have $dS(\ph)=P\ph$.
+The basic input for our field theory is $dS$, a 1-form on $\E$ that gives the equations of motion \be dS(\ph)=0\,. \ee For free fields we have $dS(\ph)=P\ph$, so that the equations of motion are linear.
 In particular, for the free scalar field:

 The operator $P$ extends to $\Dcal'(M)\supset \Ecal(M)$ and, as in the CG framework, we are interested in the space $V\subset \Dcal'(M)$ of distributional solutions.